 Wallsend Personal Injury Solicitors – No Win No Fee Claims

+By Stephen Traynor.
+Last Updated 29th September 2021.
 Have you been injured or in some way harmed as a result of an accident caused by someone else?
-Were you hurt in a car crash in Wallsend, or because your employer had not followed the correct health and safety rules?
+Were you hurt in a car crash in Wallsend?
+Or were you hurt because your employer had not followed the correct health and safety rules?
 If so, our team could help you to make a compensation claim for any harm caused to you.

-Finally, at the bottom of our guide we have also includes details of how you can get in touch with our expert team.
+Finally, at the bottom of our guide, we have also included details of how you can get in touch with our expert team.
 We also provide contact information for different services which you may need to access after an accident or injury in the North Tyneside area.

 Please read on for more information.